KelvinKan/OT-Transformer/README.md

 > *Neural Information Processing Systems (NeurIPS), 2025*
 > [Paper Link](https://arxiv.org/pdf/2505.13499?)

-The implementation is directly modified from [NanoGPT](https://github.com/karpathy/nanoGPT)
+This codebase is directly modified from [NanoGPT](https://github.com/karpathy/nanoGPT)

-## How to easily turn your standard Transformer into OT-Transformer (pseudocode)
+# How to easily turn a standard Transformer into OT-Transformer

-This plug-and-play modification requires minimal changes to a standard Transformer.
+The following plug-and-play modification requires minimal changes to a standard Transformer.

 ```
 Require: Input x, standard Transformer model f,